 cartesi/rootfs Docker image provided by Cartesi, and building on top of it.

-First of all, let's create a
+First of all, let's switch to the

 Then, pull the